UnlockNYC/unlock-nyc-web/src/data.md

   about who’s discriminating, where, and how.
 By raising our voices together, we are building a vivid and detailed picture of what needs to change to make housing fair for all New Yorkers.
+gridTitle: People-powered data for fair housing
+gridText: >-
+  We partner with researchers, community members, and grassroots organizations to interpret our growing dataset and use it to spark movement-wide change.
+We publish reports, make policy recommendations, and produce other creative research to share our findings.
 blocksList:
   - title: A unique source of data
     text: >-